Evereverton28/Phase-1-Code-Challenge-1/Student-Grade-Generator/Readme.md

 https://github.com/Evereverton28

 License
-The content of this site is licenced under
+The content of this site is licensed under the MIT license Copyright (c) 2024.